sethvincent/assert-argument/README.md

 There are probably a lot of similar projects.
 For instance, if you don't care about type assertions and just want a really tiny assert module, check out [nanoassert](https://npmjs.com/nanoassert), it's cool.

 This isn't meant to be a comprehensive type checking library, just a small collection of assertions for types that come up most often for me as function params.
-Obviously this can be different depending on the project, so your needs may be wildly different.
-See below about [contributing type assertions](#contributing-type-assertions).

 ## Install